Children, adolescents, adults, couples, families, groups.

 Background and Experience

-I have worked with young people, couples, adults and families with a range of difficulties for over 18 years.
+I have worked with young people, couples, adults and families with a range of difficulties for for many years.

 I have worked with trauma in a range of contexts- children and young people in the care system, family violence and court work, youth forensics, specialist refugee services and families with complex needs of all kinds (including multisystemic therapy and intensive family interventions) .